Piecewise Polynomial Regression of Tame Functions via Integer Programming

 One of the central results in o-minimality theory is the cell decomposition theorem, and the related stratification theorems.
 These theorems give structural results on the graphs of tame functions by describing how the graph can be partitioned into smaller sets with some control on how the pieces fit together, as well as on the regularity of the function on each piece.
 In particular, it tells us that we can partition the graph into a finite number of pieces such that the function is $\mathcal{C}^{\smoothDeg}$, for any $\smoothDeg<\infty$, on each piece.
 We introduce the result in a simplified form that best suits our needs.
 More detailed statements are given in \Cref{appx:def}.

 \begin{proposition}[$\C^{\smoothDeg}$-cell decomposition] Fix an o-minimal expansion of $\bbR$.
 Consider a definable full-dimensional set $\appDom\subset\bbR^{\ndim}$ and a definable function $f:A \to \bbR$.
-Then, for any positive integer $\smoothDeg$, there exists a finite collection $\Mcol$ of sets $\M\subset\bbR^{\ndim}$, called cells, such that \begin{itemize} \item each cell $\M\in\Mcol$ is open, definable, full-dimensional, \item the sets of $\Mcol$ are pair-wise disjoint, \item $\appDom$ writes as the union of the closures of the elements of $\Mcol$, \item the restriction of $f$ to each cell $\M\subseteq\Mcol$ is $\mathcal{C}^{\smoothDeg}$. \end{itemize} \end{proposition} \begin{proof} This proposition is a direct corollary of the cell decomposition theorem and the Whitney stratification theorem of definable maps, \eg{} Theorem 1.19 \citet{driesGeometricCategoriesOminimal1996}, such that $\Mcol$ is the set of all full-dimensional strata. \end{proof}
+Then, for any positive integer $\smoothDeg$, there exists a finite collection $\Mcol$ of sets $\M\subset\bbR^{\ndim}$, called cells, such that \begin{itemize} \item each cell $\M\in\Mcol$ is open, definable, full-dimensional, \item the sets of $\Mcol$ are pair-wise disjoint, \item $\appDom$ is the union of the closures of the elements of $\Mcol$, \item the restriction of $f$ to each cell $\M\subseteq\Mcol$ is $\mathcal{C}^{\smoothDeg}$. \end{itemize} \end{proposition} \begin{proof} This proposition is a direct corollary of the cell decomposition theorem and the Whitney stratification theorem of definable maps, recalled in \Cref{appx:def}, with $\Mcol$ corresponding to the set of all full-dimensional strata. \end{proof}